chaseofthejungle/java-networking-scripts/README.md

 # java-networking-scripts

-An assortment of command line scripts, written for the Java compiler and interpreter unless otherwise indicated.
+An assortment of command line scripts written for the Java compiler and interpreter.

 [**SimpleDateClient.java:**](https://github.com/chaseofthejungle/java-networking-scripts/blob/main/scripts/SimpleDateClient.java) A timestamp client, implemented in tandem with SimpleDateServer.java.
 Not intended for production environments.
 [**SimpleDateServer.java:**](https://github.com/chaseofthejungle/java-networking-scripts/blob/main/scripts/SimpleDateServer.java) A timestamp server, implemented in tandem with SimpleDateClient.java.
 Not intended for production environments.
 [**SystemProxySettings.java:**](https://github.com/chaseofthejungle/java-networking-scripts/blob/main/scripts/SystemProxySettings.java) Reports hostname and port identification for a specified proxy system.